Skip to content

 • When the package is installed as a dependency, the consumer project must receive the real includes pointing at the installed dependency headers.

-• installation-time directives (@knitpkg:include) that KnitPkg converts into real #include lines during kp install.
+• @knitpkg:include directives written as MQL comments, which KnitPkg converts into real #include lines during kp install.

 The snippet below shows the key idea in Calc.mqh: it includes an autocomplete.mqh file for development, and declares external dependencies via @knitpkg:include.